Will there be electricity blackouts this winter?

 It depends and no one can say for certain whether it will or won’t happen.

-It’s important to remember that the job of Eirgrid, the operator of the country's national electricity grid, and the CRU is to prepare for worst-case scenarios - “Fail to prepare, prepare to fail” as they say.
+It’s important to remember that the job of Eirgrid and the CRU is to prepare for worst-case scenarios - “Fail to prepare, prepare to fail” as they say.

 So just because Eirgrid and the CRU are warning about possible outages, it doesn't mean they’re likely to occur.

-If blackouts occur this winter it’s highly likely that they’ll occur during a very cold spell in December or January, during calm weather when there is little wind output, and between the peak hours of 5pm and 7pm when energy demand is usually at its highest.
+If blackouts do occur this winter it’s highly likely that they’ll occur during a very cold spell in December or January, during calm weather when there is little wind output, and between the peak hours of 5pm and 7pm when energy demand is usually at its highest and when there'll also be no solar output.

-This is why the Government is urgently looking at ways to encourage households to use more of their energy at off-peak hours.
-However, electricity supply has never been tighter so it’s possible we could see blackouts outside of these times.
+This is why the Government is encouraging households to use more of their energy at off-peak hours.
+However, it’s possible we could see blackouts outside of these times.

 A complicating matter is that Ireland can't rely on imports from the UK as much as it used to.